Skip to main content

 Activity Restrictions

-• No strenuous exercise for 7–10 days
+• No hard exercise for 7 to 10 days

-Protecting Your Investment
+Protecting Your Implant

-• If you have a temporary crown or healing abutment, be extremely gentle
+• If you have a temporary crown or healing abutment, be extremely gentle around it

 Implant Healing Timeline